maldonadojsm/MusicGenreClassifier/README.md

 I took advantage of <a href="https://librosa.org/doc/latest/index.html"> Librosa </a> which is a powerful Python package targeted towards audio analysis.

 ## Project Structure:

+**1. analyze_data.ipynb:** Here I do bit of exploratory data analysis over the Marsyas dataset, more specifically looking at the wavelengths, spectrogram and mfcc spectrogram of the audio files.
+**2. preprocess_data.ipynb:** In this notebook, I extract and store the MFCCs of every audio file in the Marsyas dataset.
+**3. train_network.ipynb:** Split training, validation and test set, define CNN architecture, train and evalute.
+**4. utils.py:** Utilities I use to perform inference, YouTube file retrieval and data transformations (Extract MFCCs) needed to perform inferences.
+**5. app:** The Flask application.
+**6. models:** Trained model in .hdf5 format.